 - A 45-year-old male accountant who owns his own firm making $95,000 in San Antonio would pay about $41 a month for a $1,600 monthly benefit, $78 for a $3,200 monthly benefit, and $115 for a $4,800 monthly benefit.

 - A 52-year-old female architect who owns her own firm making $120,000 in San Diego would pay about $109 a month for a $1,900 monthly benefit, $215 for a $3,800 monthly benefit, and $321 for a $5,700 monthly benefit.

 These quotes assume a five-year benefit period and a 90-day waiting period.
 The information displayed above features estimates that are being used solely for illustrative purposes.
 Individuals who fit the profiles described above may be subject to rates that are higher or lower than the rates shown here.
 To see your monthly disability insurance rates, get a personalized quote with Breeze.

 Disability insurance companies group jobs into specific occupational classes.
 These classes take into account the hazards of the job and the difficulty in returning to work following a disability.
 Another factor is the claim experience associated with certain professions.

 Insurance companies generally classify occupations on a scale of 1 to 5 or 6.
 Typically, the higher the numerical value of the classification the lower the rate available from the insurance company.

 CPAs are typically rated in an insurance company’s highest occupation class.
 Non-CPAs with a four-year accounting degree will generally be rated in the highest or second-highest class, depending on the insurer.
 Auditors are also rated high, though not as high as CPAs.
-Bookkeepers and other accountants without degrees generally fall in the middle of insurer’s rating categories.
+Bookkeepers and other accountants without degrees generally fall in the middle of the insurer’s rating categories.
 In some cases, higher-earning bookkeepers may be a level above those who earn less.